pegros/PEG_APEX/help/sfpegQueueableUtility.md

 * If you test from a developer Org, beware that there is a special behaviour with regards to queueable Apex : max 5 job iterations are allowed, an exception being raised at the 6th.

+⚠️ If you want to get Apex logs related to the included Apex logic, please remeber to actually configure the max logging level in the `sfpegDebugSetting` custom setting (see `[sfpegApex-debug](/help/sfpegDebugUtility.md)` for more information)

 ## Release Notes